sergiohcdna/ctadmtool/README.md

 You can set the ```GAMMALIB``` and ```CTOOLS``` environment variables as usual.
 See the documentation about gammalib and ctools.

-##  The ctaAnalysis python package
+##  The ctadmtool python package

-`ctaAnalysis` is a python package to compute exclusion limits for model-independent dark matter searches with CTA.
+`ctadmtool` is a python package to compute exclusion limits for model-independent dark matter searches with CTA.
 The package is an effort to have a common set of tools and use as basic example for analysis.
 There are two subpackages:

 1. **dmspectrum**
 2. **tools**